Champions League score predictions, betting odds, fixtures, how to watch

 [ LIVE: Europa League scores ]

-In the next few days the Europa League and Champions League Round of 16 second legs will take place before mini tournaments begin.
+In the next few days the Europa League and Champions League quarterfinals will take place as the mini tournaments begin.

-Man City beat Real Madrid 4-2 on aggregate, while Chelsea trail Bayern 3-0 as they head to Germany for the return game.
+Man City beat Real Madrid 4-2 on aggregate, while Chelsea lost Bayern 7-1 on aggregate as they crashed out of the Champions League.
 Man United and Wolves are both in the quarterfinals and favored to go far.

 Lisbon, Portugal will host the Champions League games from the quarterfinal stage onwards, while the Europa League games will be hosted around Germany.